Join our mobile Rapid Response Network!

 Currently, there are likely 4,000 or less Gunnison sage-grouse left.
 They are facing a very uncertain future in western Colorado and southeastern Utah where development (energy and residential) and climate change are altering habitat.

 More than half of the Sagebrush Sea natural habitats have been lost to development and agriculture.
-Currently, we continue to lose on average over one million acres of sage-grouse habitat each year to a combination of fires, invasive species, drought, energy development, mining, transmission and roads.
+Currently, only about 14% of intact sagebrush habitat remain, and we continue to lose on average over one million acres of sagebrush habitat each year to a combination of fires, invasive species, drought, energy development, mining, transmission and roads.

 Habitat loss and fragmentation, climate change, invasive species, energy development, unnatural fire and livestock grazing.